Introducing MongoDB Shell in DataGrip

 To use the newest version of the driver, just update it in the properties window of your MongoDB data source.

-All the commands that you can run in the MongoDB shell are now available in DataGrip and other JetBrains IDEs, and they work in exactly the same way as they do in MongoDB.
+The majority of the commands that you can run in the MongoDB shell are now available in DataGrip and other JetBrains IDEs, and they work in exactly the same way as they do in MongoDB.
 Here’s the overview of what’s now available.

 Calling up the help field works.